menuBook-icon

 • HR Managers and People Ops teams managing day-to-day global processes like payroll, onboarding, and performance management, and seeking ways to make them faster and smarter

-• Business and Finance leaders overseeing growth strategy and needing confidence that HR operations can scale without creating compliance or cost risks
+• Enterprise Business and Finance leaders overseeing growth strategy and scaling HR operations while managing compliance and cost risks

 • Founders and Executives of global companies driving international expansion and searching for ways to manage people, payroll, and compliance at speed